 - Child Protection Trainings: These trainings are given to various types of people and organizations.
 These entities are given the tools to protect children and youth in their daily life.

 - 24/7 Emergency Hotlines: ChildSafe provides immediate protection to children at risk of being harmed.
 Hotlines operate 24/7 across Asia ready to respond to a call about a child in danger.
 ChildSafe social workers take the necessary action to rescue and protect the child.

 Who is involved?

 - Individuals: The movement informs citizens about risks their children are facing and how to be actively involved in protecting them.
 ChildSafe also informs travellers and volunteers on the most effective ways to protect and support children in their 7 tips for Travelers section.

 - Businesses: ChildSafe provides training to any business to allow their staff to immediately protect children at risk of abuse.
 All types of businesses can be trained and promote ChildSafe messages.

-- NGOS: Through the ChildSafe Alliance, child protection is extended to other countries, creating partnerships with like-minded NGOS working within their communities.
-ChildSafe ensures local authorities and governments are involved in protecting children, and it works with clinics, emergency shelters and counseling hotlines that provide services to children.
+- NGOS: Through the ChildSafe Alliance, child protection is extended to other countries, creating partnerships with like-minded NGOs working within their communities.
+ChildSafe ensures local authorities and governments are involved in protecting children, and it works with clinics, emergency shelters and counselling hotlines that provide services to children.